Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Emergence in Earth-Mediated Matter

 \textsl{Tuning Environmental Stressors.} Creating complex materials by mixing functional groups produces macroscopic properties that differ from those of the individual building blocks.
 However, mechanical stresses in nature are often quite different from prescribe laboratory protocols.
 Thus, exploring lab-scale mechanical protocols that mimic environmental excitations (e.g., cyclic stressors) is crucial for understanding and tuning these simple mixtures as a class of adaptive learning systems.
 In this direction, we describe three distinct soil systems with increasing complexity in learning from mechanical stressing: creeping sandpile, solid bridges and mud cracks.

 Recent tabletop experiments show that even an undisturbed sandpile on a flat surface undergoes slow, glass-like creep: its relaxation dynamics exhibit aging reminiscent of amorphous solids \cite{deshpande2021perpetual,hwang2016understanding,song2022microscopic}.
 Under continuous tapping, however, the pile evolves its microstructure in response to the imposed excitations.
 Brief episodes of tapping rapidly relax and strengthen the bulk (an annealing-like effect), while simultaneously exciting a thin, surface flowing layer that behaves like a landslide, where the bulk creep largely vanishes \cite{deshpande2021perpetual}.
 By contrast, cycling the same system through modest heating can rejuvenate the creep, restoring slow deformation \cite{deshpande2021perpetual,deshpande2024athermal}.
+More broadly, thermal cycling has been shown to systematically densify granular packings without mechanical input \cite{chen2006packing} and to induce creep motion in granular piles \cite{divoux2008creep}, establishing temperature fluctuations as an independent training protocol that complements mechanical forcing.
 Thus, even this minimal model of environmental forcing -- a sandpile on a table -- reveals rich learning behavior in which the dominant mechanical function is friction, yet the history of perturbations writes and rewrites the microstructural state that controls macroscopic response.